1jour1vin

 IGP Périgord

 The Périgord PGI is reserved for still wines—red, rosé, and white—and is produced in the Dordogne department.
-The grape varieties used inthe Périgord PGI are primarily from the Aquitaine region and local varieties.
+The grape varieties ofthe Périgord PGI are primarily from Aquitaine and the local region.

-The Périgord, which is synonymous with the Dordogne department, lies on the 45th parallel.
+The Périgord region, which is synonymous with the Dordogne department, lies on the 45th parallel.
 It is a transitional region between the eroded Massif Central and the vast Aquitaine sedimentary basin.
-It is crossed from northeast to southwest by a network of rivers including the Isle, the Vézère, and their tributaries, but most notably, in the southern part of the department, by the Dordogne.
+It is crossed from the northeast to the southwest by a network of rivers, including the Isle, the Vézère, and their tributaries, but most notably, in the southern part of the department, by the Dordogne.

 The Périgord fully benefits from Atlantic influences in terms of both temperature and precipitation.
-The temperature gradient decreases from the southwest to the northeast as altitude increases.
+The temperature gradient decreases from the southwest toward the northeast as the elevation rises.
 For precipitation, the opposite is true.

 For more information, visit the website at IGP Périgord